Skip to content

 Section titled “structure - Functions, Classes, and Methods”

-A list of top-level code constructs with their names, kinds, ranges, and optionally their docstrings.
+A list of top-level code constructs with their names, kinds, spans, nested children, and optionally their doc comments.

 for item in result.structure: